How To Make GoPro Videos

 Why We Love Making GoPro Video

 At Ryan and Alex Duo Life, we do a significant amount of adventure travel.
-We left our corporate engineering jobs in 2018 and have been traveling South America using TrustedHousesitters ever since.
-In 2017, I got my GoPro and started making video.
+We left our corporate engineering jobs in 2018 and have been traveling South America using TrustedHousesitters while building our online business ever since.
+When it’s time for a vacation, we look for the most challenging adventures we can find.
+I am so glad I got my GoPro and started making video back in 2017.

 From before investing in a GoPro, we have hundreds of travel photos.
 Organizing and consolidating these photos was daunting and unfulfilling when completed.
 What’s more, is the pictures usually ended up buried and rarely seen again.

 If a picture says a thousand words, then a video says at least a billion, right?
 When we first bought our GoPro, we were beginners, with no filming, editing, or valuable tech skills.
 Making and editing GoPro video is still a daunting task, we understand.
 But do it.
 It’s so rewarding.

 These videos are the most enjoyable and worthwhile way to celebrate and relive the best times of life.
 For us, that’s mostly our travels.
 We love to film, edit, and pick the soundtrack for our GoPro videos.
 While filming and editing, we focus on the story that we want to tell with our video.